Outgoing Student Mobility for Studies

 GTU Erasmus exam results from previous years are not valid.

 Applicants who do not hold a foreign language proficiency certificate must sit the English exam to be held by GTU Department of Foreign Languages.
-The exam consists of questions to assess reading, writing, listening, and speaking skills.
+The exam consists of questions to assess their reading, writing, listening, and speaking skills.
 The exam is conducted in two parts: written and oral.
-As a result of the exam, the student is expected to score a minimum of 70 points to be considered successful.
+As a result of the exam, the student is expected to score a minimum of 70 points to be deemed successful.

 The International Exchange Programs Office does not have information about the foreign language exam questions and content, and exam samples from previous years are not available from the office.
 Exam samples can be found on the Department of Foreign Languages' web page.